thor-harsh/Project--R-13/README.md

 A data frame with 777 observations on the following 18 variables.<br><br/>

-Private A factor with levels No and Yes indicating private or public university<br>
+Private A factor with levels No and Yes indicating private or public university<br/>
 Apps Number of applications received
 Accept Number of applications accepted
 Enroll Number of new students enrolled